dirtsimple/postmark/README.md

 ```
 ~~~

 The `css` code fence wrapping is optional: it is automatically removed if found on posts of type `custom_css`.
-(This is done so that you can take advantage of CSS highlighting in your markdown editor.)
+(This is done so that you can take advantage of any CSS-specific editing or highlighting features of your markdown editor.)
 You can fence with either backquotes or tildes (`~`), as long as there are at least three, the opening and closing fences are the same length and not indented, and the first word on the opening fence line is `css` in lower case.

 #### Option Values